platformsh/platformsh-docs/docs/src/increase-observability/metrics/grid.md

 #### Redis

 Metrics graphs for the Redis service container show CPU and disk allocation and usage.
-The persistent disk has been configured in the [services configuration](../../configuration/services/_index.md) as 0.48&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.
+No persistent disk has been configured for Redis, while the temporary disk is 3.99&nbsp;GB by default.

 ![All of the metrics for the Redis container](/images/metrics/redis-container.png)